TrangTrangTran/Data_Analysis/Ramen_ratings/README.md

-This project used the dataset from the website The Ramen Eater, data was downloaded from Kaggle.
+This project used the dataset from the website The Ramen Rater, data was downloaded from Kaggle.